Ziyan-Imran/Rust-Notes/rust-notes/Introductory/Chapter 2 Programming a Guessing Game.md

 The `::` syntax in the `::new` line indicates that `new` is an associated function of the `String` type.
 An *associated function* is a function that's implemented on a type, in this case `String`.
 This `new` function creates a new, empty string.
 You'll find a `new` function on many types, because it's a common name for a function that makes a new value of some kind.

-In full, the `let mut guess = String::new();` line has created a mutable variable that is cvurrently bound to a new, empty instance of a`String`.
+In full, the `let mut guess = String::new();` line has created a mutable variable that is currently bound to a new, empty instance of a`String`.

 ### Receiving User Input